auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 #### Supported JWT signature algorithms

 ID Tokens signed with the HS256 algorithm are no longer allowed.
-This is because HS256 is a symmetric algorithm, which is not suitable for public clients like mobile apps.The only algorithm supported now is RS256, an asymmetric algorithm.
+This is because HS256 is a _symmetric_ algorithm, which is [not suitable](https://auth0.com/docs/get-started/applications/confidential-and-public-applications#public-applications) for public clients like mobile applications.
+The only algorithm supported now is RS256, an _asymmetric_ algorithm.

-If your app is using HS256, you'll need to switch it to RS256 in the dashboard or login will fail with an error:
+If your application is using HS256, you'll need to switch it to RS256 in the Dashboard or login will fail with an error:

-**Your app's settings > Advanced settings > JSON Web Token (JWT) Signature Algorithm**
+**Your Auth0 application settings > Advanced settings > JSON Web Token (JWT) Signature Algorithm**

 #### Enforcement of the `openid` scope